PayoffPath

 How the Debt Snowball Works

-With the snowball method, you rank your debts by balance, smallest first — ignoring interest rates.
+With the snowball method, you rank your debts by balance, smallest first, ignoring interest rates entirely.
 You pay off the smallest debt as fast as possible, then roll that freed-up payment into the next smallest, creating a growing "snowball" of momentum.

 The snowball isn't optimal on paper, but it's powerful in practice.
 Each account you close is a real win — a concrete reminder that your plan is working.
-Research consistently shows people are more likely to finish debt payoff when they use the snowball, because those quick wins keep them motivated.
+A 2016 study published in the Journal of Marketing Research by Remi Trudel and colleagues found that people were more likely to complete debt repayment when they focused on paying off individual accounts one at a time (snowball) versus making equal progress across all accounts simultaneously.
+The psychological reinforcement of crossing an account off the list has measurable retention effects.

-In this example the order is the same — but that's a coincidence of the balances.
-With different numbers, the order often diverges significantly.
+In this example the order happens to be the same — coincidence of the balances.
+With different numbers (e.g., a $1,500 store card at 29%), the orders often diverge significantly.

 Head-to-Head: Real Numbers

-Let's use a realistic debt scenario with $250/month in extra payments:
+Let's use a realistic debt scenario with $250/month in extra payments available:

 Avalanche Result